LucLabelle/power-platform/power-platform/guidance/coe/setup.md

 - [Microsoft Power Platform service admin](/power-platform/admin/use-service-admin-role-manage-tenant#power-platform-administrator), global tenant admin, or Dynamics 365 service admin.
 - Power Apps Per User license (non-trial) and Microsoft 365 license.
 - Power Automate Per User or Per Flow license (non-trial).
+- A valide Office 365 Subscribtion to use the Office connector.
 - The identity must be email-enabled.
 - If you'd like to collect telemetry information, such as app launches and unique users per app, the identity must have access to the [Microsoft 365 audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#before-you-search-the-audit-log).